Bhat-Priyanka/AI_Projects/Prompt_Engineering.md

 ## Key principles:
 * Use precise and detailed instructions.
-  *  Mention:
-    *  context, output length (limitation), format (example: f-strings) and style and audience
+  *  Mention context, output length (limitation), format (example: f-strings) and style and audience
 * Use the right action verbs.
 Example: Write, complete, explain etc.
   * Do not use verbs like think, feel, know, undrestand, try etc. which are ambiguous.
 * Use delimiters - parenthesis, braclets, backticks to specify input parts